jiyo4476/receipt-processor-challenge/README.md

 go run .
 ```

-By default the server will start the server on port 8080
+will start the server on port 8080 by default

 ---